London Zoo: Notable past animals

 Winnipeg the Bear (or Winnie) was an American black bear given to the zoo in 1914 by a Canadian lieutenant, Harry Colebourn.
 A. A. Milne visited with his son Christopher Robin, and the boy was so enamoured with the bear Milne wrote the famous series of books for him entitled Winnie-the-Pooh.
-A 2004 film A Bear Named Winnie is based on the story of Winnie the bear, with Michael Fassbender playing Harry Colebourn.
+A 2004 film, A Bear Named Winnie, is based on the story of Winnie the bear, with Michael Fassbender playing Harry Colebourn.

 Mo Koundje ('Mok'), a western lowland gorilla, was purchased by the zoo in 1932.
 A new gorilla house was designed for him by Berthold Lubetkin.
 Mok died of Bright's disease in 1938.
 His skeleton and skin were purchased by Leeds Museums and Galleries and are on display in Leeds, UK at Leeds City Museum and Leeds Discovery Centre.

-Guy, a western lowland gorilla, arrived at the zoo on Guy Fawkes Night (hence the name) 1947 from Paris Zoo, and lived at the zoo until his death in 1978.
+Guy, a western lowland gorilla, arrived at the zoo on Guy Fawkes Night (hence the name) 1947 from Paris Zoo and lived at the zoo until he died in 1978.
 Over his 32-year life, he became one of the zoo's best-loved residents.
 After years of trying to find a mate, in 1969 five-year-old Lomie arrived from Chessington Zoo.
-They were kept separated for a year to adjust to each other, until they were finally united.
-Although they got on well together they never produced any offspring.
+They were kept separated for a year to adjust to each other until they were finally united.
+Although they got on well together, they never produced any offspring.
 In 1982 Guy was commemorated by a bronze statue in Barclay Court, sculpted by William Timym.

-Dumbo (born 1948) was a female Indian elephant who lived at London Zoo during the 1950s and was well known for her fondness for sweets.
-Her parents were killed by hunters, and she was transported from India to England by air, where she spent her adult life giving rides to the children.
-Dumbo was named after the eponymous Disney character because she was the first elephant to travel by airplane.
-In 1958 she was transferred to Moscow Zoo in return for four endangered snow leopards.
+Dumbo (born 1948) was a female Indian elephant who resided at London Zoo during the 1950s and was renowned for her fondness for sweets.
+Her parents were killed by hunters, and she was flown from India to London, where she spent her adult life giving rides to the children.
+Dumbo was named after the eponymous Disney character because she was the first elephant to travel by aeroplane.
+In 1958, she was transferred to Moscow Zoo in return for four endangered snow leopards.
 At some point between 1962 and 1971, Dumbo was acquired by circus performer Dolly Jacobs, but by 1978 she had been sold to Hollywood circus producer Paul V. Kaye and was living in California with three other elephants.